F0lak/dm_open_ref/ref/skin/macros.md

 In the [command](/ref/skin/param/command.md)  that goes with this macro, `[[*]]` will be replaced with the name of the key or gamepad button that was pressed/released.
-(See \"Embedded Winget\" in [client commands](/ref/skin/commands.md)  for more details on the `[[...]]` format.)
+(See "Embedded Winget" in [client commands](/ref/skin/commands.md)  for more details on the `[[...]]` format.)
 ### Mapping {#mapping byondver="511"}